-Dr. Duhé’s work as a spokesperson, strategist, and trusted advisor in both field and corporate environments spans three multinational corporations.
+As a spokesperson, strategist, and trusted advisor in both field and corporate environments, Dr. Duhé’s work spans three multinational corporations.
 Never one to rest on her laurels, she is an accomplished professor and author in corporate communication and public affairs best known for her ability to apply data analytics and business acumen to communication strategy.

-Dr. Duhé’s extensive experience and broad educational background, combined with her approachable, helpful style, enables her to grasp the big picture, prioritize stakeholders, and anticipate what challenges could be lurking around the corner for clients.
-Her approach to teaching and consulting align well with CCA’s philosophy of telling the truth, putting the point upfront, and preserving credibility.
+Her extensive experience, broad educational background, and approachable, helpful style, enables Dr. Duhé to grasp the big picture, prioritize stakeholders, and anticipate what challenges could be lurking around the corner for clients.
+Her approach to teaching and consulting aligns well with CCA’s philosophy of telling the truth, putting the point upfront, and preserving credibility.

 Dr. Duhé holds a bachelor’s degree in business administration, master’s degrees in communication and applied economics, an MBA, and a Ph.D. in political economy.